Disadvantages of electric scooters (what you need to know before buying)

 Some models don’t provide very smooth rides

-Electric scooters affected: around 30% of all models
+Electric scooters affected: 30%.

 Most commuter scooters, pretty much all higher-end scooters, and many budget scooters, will provide very decent and smooth rides.
-They will either have larger pneumatic tires, or have suspension that absorbs a lot of the shock from the ride.
+They will either have larger pneumatic tires or have suspension that absorbs a lot of the shock from the ride.

 However, many budget models will have no suspension at all, and since they will have smaller tires, the rides can be bumpy.
-Also, a lot of budget models have solid tires, and their rides are even bumpier (although usually, solid-tire scooters have some suspension).

 Fast and powerful models are too heavy and difficult to carry

-Electric scooters affected: around 20% of all models
+Electric scooters affected: 20%.

 Powerful scooters, including racing or offroad models, will pack large motors, and usually huge and heavy batteries, which will make these scooters weigh quite a lot, with a lot of them weighing more than 66 lbs / 30 kg, and the heaviest scooter even weighing 154 lbs / 70 kg!